maxtheman/audiobook/README.md

 The first time you use modal it will prompt you to log in.
 You will need to set the OPENAI_API_KEY in modal secrets for this to work.

 Running audiobook.py tts requires a model to be downloaded that is ~2GB.
-It will be saved in the repo itself, but is ignored by fit.
+It will be saved in the repo itself, but is ignored by git.

 ##Usage